iamdtang/skaterdav85.github.io/teaching/2019/itp405-final-project.md

 ## Other Things You Can Do

 * If you'd like to add real-time functionality to your app with Web Sockets in Node.js, you can do that and skip out on the PATCH and DELETE API endpoints in Part 2.
+If you choose to do this, your feature shouldn't be the same as the class or lab example, unless extensively modified or implemented more robustly.
 * You're welcome to use NoSQL and MongoDB for your database instead of SQLite.
 You will need to figure out how to host this though.

 ## Submission